-Water is a really tricky issue.
-It’s incredibly important for survival, but takes up a lot of space.
+Water is a tricky issue.
+It’s crucial for survival but takes up a lot of space.
 FEMA recommends storing at least 1 gallon of water per person, per day stockpiled.
 Ideally, I think you should have at least 30 days’ worth of water, and you’ll probably need more than one gallon per day!

 For my family of four, that comes out to a minimum of 120 gallons of water.
 It would take 16 cubic feet to store this much water.
-Since the water storage jugs take up space too, realistically it’s going to take even more space than that.
+Since the water storage jugs take up space too, realistically, it will take even more space than that.

 How do you stockpile water when space is limited?
 Here are some ideas: